Nukesor/gitalizer/README.md

 # Interesting features:
+In general there are many missing features, but the basic framework for further work exists and extending it should be quite easy.

 - Flag contributors and repositories as explicitly scanned to avoid constant data growth during rescans.
 - More deletion methods for other entities.